 Some online anthropology degrees require a capstone seminar, a final course that assesses a student’s knowledge and skills.

 What Will I Learn in an Online Bachelor’s in Anthropology Program?

 An anthropology online degree will give you the opportunity to learn about how and why humans evolved, and how biological, cultural, and social factors affect humans today.
 Course topics may focus on culture, evolution, social studies, and natural resources, but they will vary depending on the school you choose.
 Below, we’ve listed three common courses for an online anthropology degree.

-- Religions of the World: With a special focus on the world’s five major religions — Hinduism, Buddhism, Judaism, Christianity, and Islam — this course compares and contrasts various belief systems.
+- With a special focus on the world’s five major religions — Hinduism, Buddhism, Judaism, Christianity, and Islam — this course compares and contrasts various belief systems.
 Degree candidates examine the role of religious beliefs in the scope of human history.